 But Christy lost a front paw after being hit by a car, and spaying her seemed like the right thing to do, especially since she’d already gone through one miserable heat.

 A queen can go into heat as early as 6 months.
 What’s more, she is seasonally polyestrous and cycles in and out of heat during a good portion of the year starting in January or February and continuing into the fall.
 In warmer regions, the cycle starts in late December and ends sometime after the summer solstice.

-A female cat is capable of having 2 to 3 litters yearly and may continue to do so until she is 8 or 9 years old.
+A female cat is capable of having 2 or 3 litters every year, and she may continue to do so until she is 8 or 9 years old.
 So her life essentially evolves around kitten-bearing and rearing.
 It’s no wonder that Bastet, the cat-headed goddess of ancient Egypt, was associated with maternity.

 So maybe it wasn’t entirely the Siamese thing with Christy.
 Maybe her having been spayed had just as much to do with her being the little love bug that she was.

 Chrissie Klinger, writing for Hill’s Pet Nutrition,1 explains this by saying, “Behavioral differences between male and female cats are most obvious in pets that are not neutered or spayed, since the behavioral differences usually are related to the cat’s sex drive.”

 Survey: Male Cats Are More Affectionate